mrempel/geohexviz/README.rst

 However, creating such visualizations may be difficult for many since it requires in-depth knowledge of both Geographic Information Systems and analytical techniques, not to mention access to software that may require a paid license, training, and in some cases knowledge of a programming language such as Python or JavaScript.
 To help reduce these barriers, GeoHexViz - which produces publication-quality geospatial visualizations with hexagonal binning - is a Python package that provides a simple interface, requires minimal in-depth knowledge, and either limited or no programming.
 The result is an analyst being able to spend more time doing analysis and less time producing visualizations.

+For more information of the design of GeoHexViz, see [abouzeidan2021a]_.

 Example Usage
 #############
 GeoHexViz allows a user to generate hexagonally binned geospatial visualizations with two different methods.